MicrosoftDocs/defender-docs/defender/threat-intelligence/using-tags.md

 ## Custom tags

 Custom tags bring context to indicators of compromise (IOCs) and make analysis even simpler by identifying those domains that are known bad from public reporting or that you categorized as such.
-You create these tags based on your own investigations, and these tags let you share key insights about an artifact with other Defender TI premium license users within your tenant.
+You create these tags manually based on your own investigations, and these tags let you share key insights about an artifact with other Defender TI premium license users within your tenant.

 ![Tags Custom](media/tagsCustom.png)